aws-samples/aws-data-mesh-utils/README.md

 from data_mesh_util.lib.constants import *
 from data_mesh_util import DataMeshMacros as data_mesh_macros

-'''
-Script to configure an set of accounts as central data mesh.
-Mesh credentials must have AdministratorAccess and Data Lake Admin permissions.
-'''

 data_mesh_account = 'insert data mesh account number here aws_region = 'the AWS region you are working in' mesh_credentials = {